What is a Corporate Reorganization Clause?

 The target companies for buyouts are mostly undervalued or underperforming companies that can be turned around before going public in later years.
 They can also include family-owned businesses whose owners wish to retire.

-Corporate buyouts are financed by wealthy individuals, institutional investors, etc. The buyers use a high proposition of debt, and with the assets of the target company used as collateral.
+Corporate buyouts are financed by wealthy individuals, institutional investors, etc. The buyers use a high proportion of debt, with the assets of the target company used as collateral.

 3. Corporate takeovers